 Taking the leap from transdisciplinary to transpersonal,

-During this 12-day residency, Becomebecomers experienced a series of holistic labs that invite us to discover how we can embed rationally generated knowledge into a space only accessible with the body.
-As practitioners, we may find ourselves stuck predominantly in a head-space or mental loops.
-Accessing the learning process through the body and senses, we dove into a more visceral experience of information that includes but is not limited to academic or strictly rational approaches.
+During this 12-day residency, BecomeBecomers experienced a series of holistic labs that invited us to discover how we can embed rationally generated knowledge into a space only accessible with the body.
+As practitioners, we may find ourselves stuck predominantly in a head-space or in mental loops.
+By accessing the learning process through the body and senses, we dove into a more visceral experience of information that includes but is not limited to strictly academic or rational approaches.

-Through a range of hands-on activities, perception strategies, and subconscious expeditions guided by dreams, intuition and synchronicity, our peer-to-peer methodology helped bring forth effective inspiration and create unexpected new developments for the various projects in the program.
-Participating artists, researchers and curators had an opportunity to engage in fruitful dialogue with colleagues from all over the world while connecting with the local art community.
-During the residency all Becomebecomers had the opportunity to immerse themselves in the luscious environments of Bali, which is known for its strong mystical appeal.
-This helped further to move beyond ordinary mental routines and access a unique sensory landscape where new ideas, and connections hold the potential to trigger novel insight.
+Through a range of hands-on activities, perception strategies, and subconscious expeditions guided by dreams, intuition, and synchronicity, our peer-to-peer methodology helped bring forth effective inspiration and create unexpected new developments for the various projects in the program.
+Participating artists, researchers and curators had an opportunity to engage in fruitful dialogue with colleagues from all over the world while also connecting with the local art community.
+During the residency, all BecomeBecomers had the opportunity to immerse themselves in the luscious environments of Bali, which is known for its strong mystical appeal.
+This helped further to move beyond ordinary mental routines and access a unique sensory landscape where new ideas and connections hold the potential to trigger novel insight.

 Exhibition & Transdisciplinary Symposium

-As a partner of Becomebecome, the Bali Purnati Foundation invited our artists and researchers to participate in the 2nd International Becomebecome Symposium on Transdisciplinary Narratives.
+As a partner of BecomeBecome, the Bali Purnati Foundation invited our artists and researchers to participate in the 2nd International BecomeBecome Symposium on Transdisciplinary Narratives.
 This open invitation allowed participants to exchange ideas within a set range of time parameters, while using any format and language chosen by the presenters.
 This format is designed to embolden daring project presentations, flash labs and talks about each presenter's research and projects.
-Local Balinese contributors were also invited to take part in the Symposium, providing Becomebecomers with another rich opportunity for transcultural exchange of ideas, feedback, and collaborations.
-This full-day event took place on the spacious premises of the Bali Purnati Foundation, and participants were invited to showcase or install their work in any of the indoor and outdoor spaces available.
-Building on the experience of 1st International Becomebecome Symposium on Transdisciplinary Narratives, we experienced another fascinating and fruitful day of practical labs, academic research and new collaborative encounters that last well beyond the days of our residency.
+Local Balinese contributors were also invited to take part in the Symposium, providing BecomeBecomers with another rich opportunity for transcultural idea exchange, feedback, and collaborations.
+This full-day event took place on the spacious premises of the Bali Purnati Foundation where participants were invited to showcase or install their work in any of the indoor and outdoor spaces available.
+Building on the experience of 1st International BecomeBecome Symposium on Transdisciplinary Narratives, we experienced another fascinating and fruitful day of practical labs, academic research, and new collaborative encounters that lasted well beyond the days of our residency.

 Our residency led us straight to the cultural and spiritual heart of Bali- the beautiful town of Ubud.
-Located in the center of the island and surrounded by rice fields, temples and tropical forests, this town is known for its magnetic charm, regularly drawing in creatives, freelancers, and seekers from all corners of the world.
-The wealth of art, sacred locations, markets and natural sites served as key points of our territory exploration, during which we will not only receive invaluable new material for our work but also leave an impact on the local community through social interaction and exchange.
-Free afternoons and structured excursions provided Becomebecomers with an opportunity to find their own unique way to engage with the diverse territory that surrounds us.
+Located in the center of the island and surrounded by rice fields, temples, and tropical forests.
+This town is known for its magnetic charm, regularly drawing in creatives, freelancers, and seekers from all corners of the world.
+The wealth of art, sacred locations, markets, and natural sites served as key points of our territory exploration, during which we not only received invaluable new material for our work, but also left an impact on the local community through social interaction and exchange.
+Free afternoons and structured excursions provided BecomeBecomers with an opportunity to find their own unique way to engage with the diverse territory that surrounded us.

 From an arts perspective, Ubud has a rich history of exchange between east and west.
 Pioneering artists like Walter Spies, who moved to the island in the 1930s and co-founded the Pita Maha Artists Cooperative together with fellow artist Rudolf Bonnet, have left their mark on the cultural scenes and continue to be key references in the history of artistic exchange between Asia and Europe.
 Stepping into and beyond the path these artists have carved for transcultural dialogue, we experienced how the continuing lure of Bali stands to transform our own practices and artwork.